|Assistant Public Works Director of Management/Finance|

 |Under the direction of an employee of a higher classification, performs highly responsible supervisory and administrative work in directing the Management and Finance Office for departments performing public works functions.
 Work involves the efficient administration of all the financial and management matters of the department including fiscal control of the budget and all matters associated with payroll and accounting; as well as, managing the department's centralized warehouse and enterprise businesses (e.g. Parking Garage); financial stewardship of City-Parish funds; and representation of the department in a variety of public forums (e.g. Metro Council meetings).
 Supervision is exercised over a large staff of technical, clerical, skilled, semiskilled, and unskilled personnel through subordinate supervisors.
 Work requires exceptional teamwork and the use of independent judgment within established policy guidelines.
 Performs other work as requested.|

 |ESSENTIAL WORK TASKS|

-Consults with stakeholder groups (contractors, architects, engineers, developers, citizens, City-Parish government employees) regarding public works financial and management matters in support of the Public Works Director, clarifying the roles and responsibilities of Public Works and the processes/procedures for working with them.
+Consults with stakeholder groups (contractors, architects, engineers, developers, citizens, City-Parish government employees) regarding public works financial and management matters, clarifying the roles and responsibilities of the departments and the processes/procedures for working with them.

-Appears in a variety of public settings to represent Public Works regarding financial and management matters, including Metro Council meetings, public hearings, public outreach programs, and before various boards and courts to testify in appeals and other legal actions.
+Appears in a variety of public settings to represent the Office of Business Operations and Capital Programs regarding financial and management matters, including Metro Council meetings, public hearings, public outreach programs, and before various boards and courts to testify in appeals and other legal actions.